belone0/belone0/README.md

     <h1>
         About me
     </h1>
-Opa!
-I'm a Computer Science Student and Developer Intern from 🇧🇷Brazil!
+Hey!
+I'm belone, a Computer Science Student and Developer Intern from 🇧🇷Brazil!
 </div>

  ## 🌐Social